Darragh1996/PHP-Blog-Application/README.md

 - **GET /comments/{blog_id}**: Retrieve all comments for a specific blog post.
 - **POST /comments/{blog_id}**: Create a new comment for a specific blog post.
 - **DELETE /comments/{id}**: Delete a comment by its ID.

+## Frontend Overview

+The frontend portion of the site was build using HTML5, CSS3, JavaScript, adn jQuery.
+When initially staring the application, make sure you are in the root folder - the application won't work if it is not started from frontend/index.html